Ravali-Satla/Airflow/example_for_building_micro_pipelines/readme.md

 ## Consumer DAG

 The "consumer" DAG is responsible for reading data from a dataset daily by printing the contents of a file located at "/tmp/my_file.txt".
+Here the consumer dag is scheduled not based on time but based on the data updates by producer.dag

 ### Overview